We may earn money or products from the companies mentioned in this post.

 2. Stop sharing corporate images.

 Ok, this point is geared towards people using Facebook as a platform to advertise their business.
 If you aren’t, go ahead and skip this first paragraph.
 I get it.
 Those corporate images are BEAUTIFUL!
 Why wouldn’t they be?
 They were shot by a professional photographer, edited to look gorgeous, and probably have some well-written text to accompany it.
 Now, think about this.
 How many consultants/retailers/distributors does your company have?
 Imagine if only half of them share that image?
 That’s a LOT!
 People will be annoyed by it, so they will start marking it as spam.
 Facebook takes notice, and then it starts marking all of that graphic as spam.
 Dang.
 That backfired on you, right?
 Do you know how easy it is to create your own graphics?
 I can usually create a beautiful one in less than 5 minutes.
-Wanna learn how?
-HERE is an awesome course you can take on creating your own graphics!
+I’m a big fan of PicMonkey for creating my own graphics.
+Click HERE to learn more about PicMonkey.

 Alright, non-DS friends, let’s talk about some spammy behavior that some businesses try to get you to participate in.
 How many times do you see a business running a giveaway that requires you to like and share their post to be entered to win?
 It’s EVERYWHERE!
 Well, people are marking those as spam.
 If you’ve shared enough of those in a short amount of time, you could be marked as spam.
 We are nothing but the sum of our actions, so think about what you’re putting out there.